Landfill mining: Methods

 The parts of the mining process are the different mining machines.
-Depending on the complexity of the process more or fewer machines can be used.
+Depending on the complexity of the process, more or fewer machines can be used.
 Machinery is easily transported on trucks from site to site, mounted on trailers.

-An excavator or front end loader uncovers the landfilled materials and places them on a moving floor conveyor belt to be taken to the sorting machinery.
+An excavator or front-end loader uncovers the landfilled materials and places them on a conveyor belt to be taken to the sorting machinery.
 A trommel is used to separate materials by size.
 First, a large trommel separates materials like appliances and fabrics.
-A smaller trommel then allows the biodegraded soil fraction to pass through leaving non-biodegradable, recyclable materials on the screen to be collected.

-An electromagnet is used to remove the ferrous material from the waste mass as it passes along the conveyor belt.

-A front end loader is used to move sorted materials to trucks for further processing.
+A smaller trommel then allows the biodegraded soil fraction to pass through, leaving non-biodegradable, recyclable materials on the screen to be collected.
+An electromagnet is used to remove the ferrous material from the waste mass as it passes along the conveyor belt, and front-end loader is used to move sorted materials to trucks for further processing.

-Odor control sprayers are wheeled tractors with a cab and movable spray arm mounted on a rotating platform.
+Odor-control sprayers are wheeled tractors with a cab and movable spray arm mounted on a rotating platform.
 A large reservoir tank mounted behind the cab holds neutralizing agents, usually in liquid form, to reduce the smell of exposed wastes.

-Depending on the level of resource recovery, material can be put through an air classifier which separates light organic material from heavy organic material.
-The separate streams are then loaded, by front end loaders, onto trucks either for further processing or for sale.
-Further manual processing can be done on site if processing facilities are too far away to justify the transportation costs.
+Depending on the level of resource recovery, material can be put through an air classifier, which separates light organic material from heavy organic material.
+The separate streams are then loaded onto trucks either for further processing or for sale.
+Further manual processing can be done on-site if processing facilities are too far away to justify the transportation costs.